Pujakurde/Face_Authentication/README.md

 # Face Authentication System

-This project implements an iPhone-like face authentication system with liveness detection and anti-spoofing capabilities using Python, OpenCV, and MediaPipe.
+This project implements an **iPhone-like Face Authentication system** with **liveness detection and anti-spoofing** using **Python, OpenCV, and MediaPipe**.
-The system authenticates users using a live camera feed and denies access to spoofing attempts such as photos, videos, or screen replays.
+The system verifies users using a **live camera feed** and prevents spoofing attempts such as **printed photos, static images, or screen replays**.

+The entire system works **fully offline** without using any cloud services or external APIs.

 ---

 ## Features

 - Real-time face detection
-- Facial landmark extraction
+- Facial landmark extraction (468 landmarks)
 - Liveness detection (eye blink, head movement, natural facial motion)
-- Face registration for authorized users
-- Face recognition using numerical embeddings
-- Access control (Access Granted / Access Denied)
-- Interactive Face-ID–style UI feedback
+- Face-ID–style guided interaction
+- Anti-spoofing against photos and static images
-- Fully offline system (no cloud or external APIs)
+- Fully offline processing

+> ⚠️ **Note:**
+> Authentication logic, biometric embeddings, and registered face data are intentionally **excluded from this repository** for privacy and security reasons.

 ---

 ## System Overview

-The system operates on image frames captured from a live camera feed.
+The system processes image frames captured from a live webcam.
-Each frame is processed independently to detect and analyze human faces.
+Each frame is analyzed independently to detect a face, extract facial landmarks, and verify liveness before providing feedback to the user.
-Detected face regions are passed through multiple verification stages before making a final authentication decision.

 ---

 ## System Architecture

-Camera --> Face Detection --> Face Landmarks --> Liveness Detection --> Face Recognition --> Authentication Decision --> UI Feedback
+Camera --> Face Detection --> Face Landmarks --> Liveness Detection --> Authentication

+---

 ---